 Server Training Program: A certificate training program for serving alcohol that is approved by the AGCO.
 Server training is required by staff and volunteers who work in areas where alcohol is sold and/or served.
-An example is the training program offered by Smart Serve Ontario (https://www.smartserve.ca).

-Standard Drink means:

-12 oz or 341 ml. of beer with 5% alcohol OR 5 oz or 142 ml. of wine with 12% alcohol OR 1 $\frac{1}{2}$ oz or 43 ml. of spirits with 40% alcohol

-The municipality may set a minimum price point for each drink sold at events held on municipal properties.
+An example is the training program offered by Smart Serve Ontario (smartserve.ca).
+Standard Drink means: 12 oz or 341 ml. of beer with 5% alcohol OR 5 oz or 142 ml. of wine with 12% alcohol OR 1 1⁄2 oz or 43 ml. of spirits with 40% alcohol The municipality may set a minimum price point for each drink sold at events held on municipal properties.

-SECTION 2 Municipal Liquor Licence
+2. Section 2 Municipal Liquor Licence

-- 2.1 Gross Revenue Share (Municipal Licence) - Please reference the Township of Huron-Kinloss Permanent Liquor Sales License Policy. - 2.2 Wine Service Procedure (Municipal Licence) - The renter must provide the Licensee staff with a list of wine brands and quantity no less than one month before function - Licensee staff will order, pickup and stock the wine in a cooler or storage - A fee of 20% over shelf/retail price plus applicable taxes will be invoiced to the renter
+- 2.1.
+Gross Revenue Share (Municipal Licence) - Please reference the Township of Huron-Kinloss Permanent Liquor Sales License Policy.

+2.2 Wine Service Procedure (Municipal Licence)

+- The renter must provide the Licensee staff with a list of wine brands and quantity no less than one month before function - Licensee staff will order, pickup and stock the wine in a cooler or storage - A fee of 20% over LCBO price plus applicable taxes will be invoiced to the renter.

-- Licensee staff will open 2 bottles of wine per table and the remaining wine will be placed in the cooler or box - The Licensee staff will be responsible for placing the opened bottles of wine on the tables. - The renter will be invoiced for all wine purchased whether used or not and the remaining wine will be removed by the renter. - Wine glasses will be supplied by the facility at no charge under the Municipal Licence
+- A fee of 30% over retail from non-LCBO Brewery or Winery outside of Huron-Kinloss (unless delivered) - Licensee staff will open 2 bottles of wine per table and the remaining wine will be placed in the cooler or box - The Licensee staff will be responsible for placing the opened bottles of wine on the tables. - The renter will be invoiced for all wine purchased whether used or not and the remaining wine will be removed by the renter. - Wine glasses will be supplied by the facility at no charge under the Municipal Licence

-2.4 Designation of Properties (Municipal Licence)
+2.3 Designation of Properties (Municipal Licence)